hph/ormur/README.md

 ```

 This example assumes that you're using Postgres and have a table called
 `ormur`.
-You can also simply set `this.knex` to the content of your Knexfile.
+You can also simply set `this.knexOptions` to the content of
+your Knexfile.

 Now you can create a model inheriting from `BaseModel`: